 What is a Traditional Business?

-- Steady Growth: A traditional business grows gradually, focusing on maintaining consistent revenue.
+- Gradual and Steady Growth: A traditional business grows gradually, focusing on maintaining consistent revenue.

-- Profitability: Profit is often the primary objective from the outset, with a more predictable path to profitability.
+- Profit-Oriented Approach: Profit is often the primary objective from the outset, with a more predictable path to profitability.

 - Self-Funding or Bank Loans: Traditional businesses are often self-funded or financed through bank loans, without seeking external investors.